 My father was born in Guyana; my mother was born in a small town near the coast of Lake Michigan.
 They met in the Caribbean, where they both worked on sailing ships, and moved to Hart, Michigan, where both my mother and grandmother were born, and where I was as well.

 When my parents divorced, my father returned to the sea, and after that, I spent the school year with my mom, in the Midwest, and my vacations with my dad, first in the Caribbean and later in South Florida.

 When you are a traveler, you are a storyteller, always telling stories about the places that you’ve been, the places that you’ve known.
-I am such a storyteller, as are my parents, and my Guyanese grandparents as well.
-They moved to the US in the late seventies and helped to raise me; their stories had a profound impact on my development as a writer, as did those of my maternal grandmother.
+I am such a storyteller, as are my parents, as are my Guyanese grandparents, who helped to raise me; their stories had a profound impact on my development as a writer, as did those of my maternal grandmother.